The 2018 Start With Hello Week Student Voices Contest has ended. Please check back soon for information on the 2019 Student Voices Contest.

 When we reach out to those that are feeling left out, lonely or being treated as invisible, it can make a huge difference in their lives.
 Take part in our Start With Hello Week Student Voices Contest and help show the world how you make a difference the lives of others.
 The contest will promote young people’s efforts to reduce social isolation, build community and inclusion, and prevent violence before it happens through the arts.

-With a submission deadline of October 8, 2018, youth will bring personal perspective and insight to the issue of reaching out to peers who feel alone or different or often not seen or heard by others.
-The winning entries in the categories of Written, Spoken and Visual will receive a monetary award and their entries will be on display at the SAVE Promise Club Youth Summit in April 2019.
+Youth will bring personal perspective and insight to the issue of reaching out to peers who feel alone or different or often not seen or heard by others.
+The winning entries in the categories of Written, Spoken and Visual will receive a monetary award and their entries will be on display at the SAVE Promise Club Youth Summit.
 Some entries will also be used in Sandy Hook Promise’s promotional material.
 In addition to the awards for students, the teacher or adult champion named in the contest submission will also receive a monetary award.

 We want youth voices and ideas to be heard in creating more caring and inclusive environments.
 By thinking critically and expressing themselves on issues related to promoting inclusiveness and kindness, youth can prevent violence, bullying and self-harm.
 Creative expressions will foster critical thinking that leads to actions that can prevent gun violence – and other forms of violence and self-harm now and in generations to come.